carac01/Django-REST-Framework/Lesson_4_Simple_GET.md

 ```

-All tests were passed - great!
+All tests were passed - great! <br>
 To make different tests, there is a good sample such as [Given-When-Then](https://docs.behat.org/en/v2.5/guides/1.gherkin.html).
+It is related to BDD approach.
 The structure consists of 3 non-formal comments to distinguish the code by the logical blocks:

 1. _Given_: preconditions, some known state before the further system/code interactions.
    It could be manipulations with DB, set the time on specific environment or other configurations.